Please send questions or comments to email@example.com.

 Q: How did Shotwell Candy Co. get started?

 A: Shotwell Candy Co. started as an effort for me to create a great holiday gift for friends and family in 2012.
 After researching various caramel-making methods and dozens of recipes, I landed on what I thought would make the absolute best caramel (both in terms of flavor and texture) that could be made.
 I then set out to perfect the recipe over a period of weeks working with different ingredient types (I tried 12 different butters alone) and cooking to different temperatures until I finally landed on what I thought was a great caramel.
 After enough people told me I should “sell these caramels” I decided to launch Shotwell Candy Co. out of my family's kitchen.

-Since I had a day job at the time as a corporate attorney (which soaked up most of my day time hours) and I had wife and three young children (which I wanted to spend as much time with as possible), I would wait until 8:00 pm or so to begin my nightly caramel work.
+Since I had a day job at the time as a corporate attorney (which soaked up most of my day time hours) and a wife and three young children (which I wanted to spend as much time with as possible), I would wait until 8:00 pm or so to begin my nightly caramel work.
 As the business grew, I found myself in the kitchen from 8:00 p.m. until 1:00 a.m. most every night of the week cooking, cutting, wrapping and packaging caramels.
 Family and friends also helped immensely when orders started coming faster than I could handle and we were known to throw "shipping parties" in order to entice friends into helping us prepare shipments in exchange for copious amounts of food and beverage.
 While we've since graduated to a larger, stand-alone FDA approved space, Shotwell Candy Co. simply wouldn't be where it is today without my family and friends.

 Q: Where did the name from Shotwell Candy Co. come from?